Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 When using WebAssembly from an `AudioWorkletProcessor`, we don't get a lot of the benefits of the modern JavaScript ecosystem that tools like [`webpack`](https://webpack.js.org/) bring us.
 Since the code in audio worklet processors runs on a separate thread than normal JavaScript, there are many restrictions put on the JavaScript code that executes there compared to what can be done on the main/UI thread.
 One of these limitations is that we are unable to make network requests to fetch things dynamically from within the processor - a reasonable limitation, all things considered.
 This poses a problem for using Rust-generated Wasm in audio worklet processors due to the way that `wasm-bindgen` works.

 Currently, almost every piece of documentation for compiling Rust to WebAssembly uses [`wasm-bindgen`](https://rustwasm.github.io/docs/wasm-bindgen/) to make interacting with Rust-generated Wasm from JavaScript easy.
-It's a really awesome tool - it automatically generates TypeScript functions that correspond directly to your Rust functions, it takes care of transforming JS data structures like strings into Rust data structures in Wasm, and it takes care of all of that automatically.
+It's a really awesome tool - it automatically generates TypeScript types and JavaScript functions that correspond directly to your Rust functions, it takes care of transforming JS data structures like strings into Rust data structures in Wasm, and it does all of that automatically.
 The generated JavaScript code gets created as an ES module that wraps over the underlying Wasm module, abstracting it entirely from the view of the developer when interacting with it from JavaScript.

 The modules generated by `wasm-bindgen` are asynchronously loaded - they return a JavaScript `Promise` since fetching, compiling, and instantiating Wasm modules is an asynchronous process.
 They perform an import of the Wasm module at the top level which Webpack sees, causing it to pass on that asynchronous import behavior to the `wasm-bindgen` module as well.
 Webpack takes care of a lot of this complication via the `import()` syntax; it automatically generates the code that fetches the async module and returns a `Promise` that will resolve to the module once it finishes initializing.